temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

 categories: [funC, TON]
 tags: [pattern, constructor, deployment]
 ---
-# The Constructor Pattern: Flexible Initialization for TON Contracts

 In TON blockchain development, smart contracts are typically deployed with a predefined `stateInit` cell containing all initial code and data.